patrickmmartin/pith-writings/dao_of_scratch/article.md

   This is a concern I have heard expressed: Scratch can seem to easily become the tool of choice to prototype an idea, which is dual edged: it's a good thing to get an idea captured quickly, but conversely it would be good to stretch oneself and branch out.
 * There is a very serious number of games, some of which are quite impressive and diverting...

-# Conclusion

-## Lessons for "Grown ups"
+# Conclusion and Lessons for "Grown ups"
 So here we come to the punchline: I have joked that some companies could figure out how to write and deploy their business apps using Scratch.
-That's not in fact a serious proposition, but I suggest we can see that the secret of the success is all the Good Things, working to make the environment as frictionless as possible.
+That's not in fact a serious proposition, but I suggest we can see that the secret of the success is all the Good Things, working to make the environment as expressive as possible.

+## Many operations take one step
+A case in point is the debugging example already demonstrated; in fact the users slip naturally into re-initialising or exploring different initial conditions for the stage in a rough manner _by dragging the sprites back into position while the project is running_..
+It's only upon writing the sentence that is struck me how extraordinary that is.
+There is an analogue with for example the  mavens of languages supporting a command line REPL for "real work", and also raw web development.
+Yet for many commercial systems, many steps exist between us and the prize.

+## Most things are quick
+This multiplies the time savings with the prior point, but more importantly is key to a learning environment that encourages and rewards exploration.
+This is why coding club "classes" should ideally not need a squad of instructors to oversee and guide work as the users can very well formulate hypotheses and test them themselves in short order.

 ## The "Ah, of course" moments
 Hopefully I have shied away from employing too much hyperbole (!) in going over Scratch, and have instead relied upon the Good Points to make my case.